-Today SSD’s are found in almost all systems, even budget ones.
-However, until recently, they were not ideal for workflows that required a large storage capacity, simply because the technology was not advanced enough or too expensive to implement.
-With the introduction of QLC or Quad Layered Cell flash, SSDs are finally available in up to 8GB configurations.
+Today SSDs are found in almost all systems, even budget ones.
+However, until recently, there weren’t many large capacity SDDs options for those that require extra storage capacity.
+However, with the introduction of QLC or Quad Layered Cell flash, quite a few SSDs are now available in 8GB configurations.

 Best 8TB M.2 NVMe SSDs